Cambridgeshire Guided Busway: Overview

-The scheme links Cambridge, in East Anglia, with St Ives, Huntingdon and Northstowe (a proposed new town) to the north-west, and with the M11 motorway to the south.
+The busway links Cambridge, in East Anglia, with St Ives, Huntingdon and Northstowe (a proposed new town) to the north-west, and with the M11 motorway to the south.
 The route includes two sections of guided operation, a bus-only road and other places with on-street operation in conventional bus lanes.
 New park and ride sites have been built at Longstanton and at St Ives, with a tarmac cycle track/bridleway alongside some sections of the route.
-The final scheme includes bus priority and real-time passenger information system displays at busway bus stops; and subsequent separate funding and works to better link those stops to local businesses for pedestrians and cyclists.
+The final scheme includes bus priority and real-time passenger information system displays at busway bus stops, and subsequent separate funding and works to better link those stops to local businesses for pedestrians and cyclists.

 A total of 2,500,000 trips were made in the first year of operation, which Atkins reported was 40% higher than the predicted figure.
 Bus use along the corridor was estimated to have increased by 33% over the same period.
 Before opening, the contractor had predicted that an estimated 11,500 journeys per day would be made on the busway.

 The scheme was predicted to cause a direct reduction in traffic on the busy parallel A14 road of 5.6% (rising to 11.1% with the new Park & Ride sites), although as other traffic re-routes to the freed-up road space from other parts of the local road network, the net reduction is predicted to be 2.3%.
 The overall scheme was "not intended to solve the congestion problems on the A14" by itself, but will rather have an overall effect across the local road network, and be complementary to planned improvements on the A14.